Geodesics with one self-intersection, and other stories: Quantifying residual finiteness

-We note that the above argument \emph{does not} work if we replace the words \emph{index of subroup} by \emph{index of normal subroup}, since in that case we don't have the necessary control over the commutator subgroup.
+and the latter sum converges rapidly to $2.92005...$ \end{proof} \begin{remark} A similar result was obtained independently and published (\cite{khalidben}) after this work appeared in preprint form \end{remark} We note that the above argument \emph{does not} work if we replace the words \emph{index of subgroup} by \emph{index of normal subgroup}, since in that case we don't have the necessary control over the commutator subgroup.
 The bound given by Theorem \ref{expthm} is certainly not good enough -- we need a uniform estimate on the index of the normal subgroup of order $o(n^k).$

 We can get an estimate of the right type as follows: \begin{theorem} Let $w$ be represented by a word of length $n$ in $F_2.$ There exists a prime $p\leq c n$ such that $w$ is not in the kernel of the homomorphism of $F_2$ to $\SL_2(\integers/p\integers)$ which maps the generators of $F_2$ to $g= $ and $h= $ respectively. \end{theorem} \begin{proof} First, consider $g$ and $h$ to be elements of $\SL_2(\integers).$ The matrix given by the word $w(g, h)$ has entries no larger than $2^n$ in absolute value.
 By the Chinese Remainder Theorem, if $p_1, \dotsc, p_k$ are primes whose product exceeds $2^n,$ any such matrix which is the identity modulo all of the $p_i$ is, in fact, the identity matrix, and thus the word $w$ is the trivial element of $F_2$ (since $g$ and $h$ lie in the principal congruence subgroup of level $2$ in the modular group, and that principal congruence subgroup is free).
 By the prime number theorem, the product of all the primes not exceeding $m$ is asymptotic to $e^m$ for $m$ large, whence the result. \end{proof}